GET: Unlocking the Multi-modal Potential of CLIP for Generalized Category Discovery: Introduction

-To fully leverage such aligned multi-modal features in the GCD task, we propose a dual-branch multi-modal joint training strategy with a cross-modal instance consistency objective.
+To leverage such multi-modal features in the GCD task, we propose a dual-branch multi-modal joint training strategy with a cross-modal instance consistency objective.
 One branch focuses on visual information, while the other branch supplements it with text information.
 Through joint learning on the GCD task, visual and semantic information aspects mutually enhance each other.
 Furthermore, our cross-modal instance consistency objective enforces the instance have the same relationship in both visual and text modalities with anchors constructed by labeled instances, promoting the interaction and alignment of visual and text embedding space.
 With the supplementation of text embeddings generated by TES and an appropriate dual-branch training strategy, the multi-modal features correct the classification hyperplane, enhancing discriminative ability while reducing bias issues.

-To summarize, our \textbf{contributions} are as follows: \begin{itemize} \item Through extensive empirical research, we demonstrate that GCD methods are constrained by pre-trained backbone and the representation of a single visual modality makes current GCD methods have inferior clustering performance on many visually similar classes. \item To tackle the problem that the text encoder can not be used on the unlabelled data, we propose a TES module converting visual embeddings into tokens of the CLIP’s text encoder to generate pseudo text embeddings for each sample.
-Besides, through the cross-modal instance consistency objective in our dual-branch framework, information of different modalities mutually enhances each other, producing more discriminative classification prototypes. \item Our method achieves state-of-the-art results on multiple benchmarks, extending GCD to a multi-modal paradigm.
-Meanwhile, we evaluated GCD methods on ImageNet-R, demonstrating that GCD based on multi-modal features can generalize across different domains, challenging the traditional assumption that the GCD task is based on the same domain.
+To summarize, our contributions are as follows: \begin{itemize} \item To tackle the problem that the text encoder can not be used on the unlabelled data, we propose a TES module converting visual embeddings into tokens of the CLIP’s text encoder to generate pseudo text embeddings. \item Through the proposed cross-modal instance consistency objective in our dual-branch framework, information of different modalities mutually enhances each other, producing more discriminative classification prototypes. \item Our method achieves state-of-the-art results on multiple benchmarks, providing GCD a multi-modal paradigm. \end{itemize}